schowd3/EmployeeCommunicationRest/README.md

 Listen http://localhost:8080/api/v1/employee.

 # Instruction for DB:
-Create a database employee.
+- Create a database employee.
-Grant all privileges on database “employee” to username Grant all privileges on database “employee” to postgresql(recomended).
+- Grant all privileges on database “employee” to username
+- Grant all privileges on database “employee” to postgresql(recomended).
-Connect to database using IDE such as IntelliJ(recommended).
+- (Optional)Connect to database using an IDE such as IntelliJ(recommended).